splunk/eventgen/docs/REFERENCE.md

 scsHost = <host:port> | <api-url>
     * Defaults to api.scp.splunk.com

-scsAccessToken = access token for Splunk Cloud Services
+scsAccessToken = access token for Splunk Cloud Services.
+    * Either client credentials or this should be used for authorization, however, without client credentials, access token won't be refreshed after 12 hours (playground) as of now.

 scsIngestEndPoint = events | metrics